 Why Study Graphic Design?

 Studying Graphic Design will enable you to work with ideas, concepts, images and type.
 You will be producing images and arranging written and visual information for print.
 You will gain design skills in typography, illustration, packaging and printing.
 Drawing from first hand sources is an important element of the course, as is the design process, charted through work books.
-Over the two years you will also
+Over the two years you will also develop many transferable skills such as presentation, collaboration, analysis, research, communication and self-confidence.
+These are essential skills for transitioning to university and working life.

 The course is made up of coursework (60%) and an externally set task (40%) at the end of the second year.
 You will learn how to respond to various design briefs, how to communicate using type and image and the history and practice of Graphic Design.